Security checks at the airport

 On the other hand, the goods must leave the customs territory of the Community and be carried in personal luggage within three months from the purchase date.

 The import and/or export of currency or other transferable securities and similar assets is free for a total amount of less than €10,000.
-Beyond this amount it is possible to comply with declaration requirements by accessing the specific online service provided by the Customs and Monopolies Agency.

 The service allows the user who accesses the Agency website to fill in, check, modify and print out the currency declaration that must be submitted to Customs, at the time of entry into or exit from the State, when transporting amounts equal to or greater than 10,000 Euros.
 The declaration can be viewed in Italian, English and French.